openstack/api-sig/guidelines/terms.rst

   **instance** that is also by Amazon Web Services EC2 API to describe a virtual machine, should *not* be used in OpenStack REST APIs.

+* **project name** vs. **service type**

+  Each OpenStack project has both a "project name" (e.g., Nova, Keystone, etc.) and a "service type" (e.g., Compute, Identity, etc.).
+Some REST API features (e.g., JSON-Home, API Microversions, etc.) need to expose each project in a request/response.
+  The project *should* be represented with its **service type** because its project name is subject to change (e.g., Neutron was Quantum) and its service type is more stable.
+The service type should come from "type" of the corresponding OpenStack Identity service catalog entry.